department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/asbestos.md

 <div class="va-introtext">

 Asbestos is a material that was once used in many buildings and products.
-If you served in Iraq or other countries in the Middle East and Southeast Asia, you may have had contact with asbestos when old buildings got damaged, releasing toxic chemicals into the air.
-Or, you may have had contact with asbestos if you worked in certain jobs or settings, like shipyards, construction, or vehicle repair.
-Find out if you can get disability compensation or benefits for illnesses believed to be caused by asbestos.
+If you served in Iraq or other countries in the Middle East and Southeast Asia, you may have had asbestos exposure when old buildings got damaged, releasing toxic chemicals into the air.
+Or, you may have had asbestos exposure if you worked in certain jobs or settings, like shipyards, construction, or vehicle repair.
+Find out if you can get disability compensation or benefits for illnesses believed to be caused by asbestos exposure.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

-You may be able to get disability benefits if you have an illness believed to be caused by contact with asbestos and you meet both of the requirements listed below.
+You may be able to get disability benefits if you have an illness believed to be caused by asbestos exposure and you meet both of the requirements listed below.

 **Both of these must be true:**